REGISTRATION IS NOW OPEN

 Applying for ‘Growing at Home’ is easy as 1-2-3:

-- When you receive your seeds plant, nurture, and watch them grow!
+- When you receive your seeds please read the instructions, plant, nurture, and watch them grow!

-- Keep in touch with CPAN’s Facebook Page to find helpful resources and share pictures of your success!
+- Keep in touch with CPAN’s Facebook Page to find helpful resources and share your tips, tricks, and pictures of your success!

-When requesting seeds, we ask families to provide the following information:
+When requesting seeds, we ask families to provide the following information (on the online form):

 - Name (must be the parent or legal guardian, we do NOT want or need the name of your child)